WebAssembly/wasi-keyvalue/keyvalue.md

 <h3>Functions</h3>
 <h4><a name="get_many"><code>get-many: func</code></a></h4>
 <p>Get the values associated with the keys in the bucket.
 It returns a list of
-incoming-values that can be consumed to get the values.</p>
+incoming-value that can be consumed to get the value associated with the key.</p>
-<p>If any of the keys do not exist in the bucket, it returns an error.</p>
+<p>If any of the keys do not exist in the bucket, it returns an None value for
+that key in the list.</p>
+<p>Note that the key-value pairs are guaranteed to be returned in the same order</p>
+<p>MAY show an out-of-date value if there are concurrent writes to the bucket.</p>
+<p>If any other error occurs, it returns an error.</p>
 <h5>Params</h5>
 <ul>
 <li><a name="get_many.bucket"><a href="#bucket"><code>bucket</code></a></a>: borrow&lt;<a href="#bucket"><a href="#bucket"><code>bucket</code></a></a>&gt;</li>